AriFordsham/GHCWiki/commentary/packages/package-namespaces-proposal.md

 ## Alternative Proposal for Packages (with explicit namespaces)

-This proposal is an alternative to GhcPackages.
+This proposal is an alternative to [Commentary/Packages/GhcPackagesProposal](commentary/packages/ghc-packages-proposal).
 Large parts overlap with that proposal.
 To motivate this new proposal, let's consider another proposed and desirable feature of the import/export language, which may interact in interesting ways with packages.